Anorexia: symptoms and treatment

 - The patient is being treated for depression, anxiety and other mental disorders.

-- The person is gradually taught to communicate with other people.
+- A person is gradually taught to communicate with other people.

-It should be noted that a specific treatment system is developed individually for each patient.
+It is worth noting that for each patient a specific treatment system is developed individually.
 This requires the help of qualified specialists.
-Therefore, one should not hope that relatives or the patient himself will be able to cure anorexia.
+Therefore, you should not hope that relatives, or especially the patient himself, will be able to cure anorexia.